-Sculpture in patinated bronze representing a Roman warrior throwing a javelin, on a pink marble base.
-The javelin is in gilded bronze.
-The shield is carved with animals and battle scenes.
-Signed on the terrace: "W. WANDSCHNEIDER".
+A patinated bronze sculpture depicting a Roman warrior throwing a javelin, on a pink marble base.
+The javelin is gilded bronze.
+The shield is sculpted with animals and battle scenes.
+Signed on the base: "W. WANDSCHNEIDER".
 German work from the late 19th century.
-Wilhelm Wandschneider (1866-1942), German sculptor, attended the Plau am See school and continued his training as a sculptor in Berlin from 1885.
-In 1886, he entered the School of Visual Arts, where his teacher was Albert Wolff.
-He then won a prize that enabled him to travel.
-He went to Paris, then Rome (1895).
-Wandschneider took part in numerous competitions and won several commissions, including one for a monument to Werner von Siemens.
-Thanks to the patronage of Johann Albrecht, Regent of Mecklenburg, he won numerous commissions and established a reputation that enabled him to make a living from his work.
-He took part in numerous exhibitions in Germany and abroad.
-At the 1904 World's Fair in St. Louis, Missouri, he won a gold medal with his "Coriolan".
-He creates numerous public monuments, including equestrian statues of Louis Botha (Cape Town) and Simón Bolívar (Quito).
-In 1915, he was commissioned by Wilhelm II to create a war memorial (Saint-Quentin).
-Late 19th century, Circa: 1890 Dim: W:36cm, D:12cm, H:53cm.
+Wilhelm Wandschneider (1866-1942), a German sculptor, attended the school in Plau am See and continued his training in Berlin from 1885.
+In 1886, he entered the School of Fine Arts, where his teachers included Albert Wolff.
+He subsequently won a prize that enabled him to travel.
+He went to Paris, then to Rome (1895).
+Wandschneider participated in numerous competitions and received several commissions, notably for a monument to Werner von Siemens.
+Thanks to the patronage of Johann Albrecht, Regent of Mecklenburg, he received numerous commissions and established a reputation that allowed him to make a living from his art.
+He participated in numerous exhibitions in Germany and abroad.
+At the 1904 World's Fair in St. Louis, Missouri, he won a gold medal for his sculpture "Coriolanus."
+He created many public monuments, notably the equestrian statues of Louis Botha (Cape Town) and Simón Bolívar (Quito).
+In 1915, Kaiser Wilhelm II commissioned him to create a war memorial (Saint-Quentin).
+Late 19th century, circa 1890.
+Dimensions: W: 36cm, D: 12cm, H: 53cm.

 - Reference :